 As a romance junkie, I always prefer a standalone as opposed to a standard trilogy.
-I like a book which captures everything – right from the moment the heroes meet to the sweet romantic finish.
+I like a book that captures everything—right from the moment the heroes meet to the sweet romantic finish.
 While there are plenty of contemporary romance novels, I have often found it difficult to find a good book, the kind that just makes me smile and giggle and swoon.
-So after a few years since I forayed into the romance genre, I have a list of 12 Standalone Contemporary Romance Novels for you in no particular order.
+So after a few years since I forayed into the romance genre, I have a list of 18 Standalone Romance Novels for you in no particular order.

 Do You Like Romance Novels?

 Did you know this book was a New York Times Best Seller?
 I had accidentally stumbled upon this book and boy am I glad I did.
 It’s a terrific novel—it’s funny, witty and refreshing.
 I love how the author paired up two seemingly normal people and turned the book into a can’t-put-down story.
 I stayed up all night reading it.
 Sophie Demsey and Phin Tucker decide to hook up to satiate their mutual attraction and eventually (read: in three weeks) fall in love with each other.
 And I actually bought it!
 That’s how well it's written!
 This is where you start when you’re looking for a romance novel.

 2. Law Of Attraction

 The novel follows two lawyers—on two different sides of the courts—who decide to get to know each other, start dating, meet each other’s parents and just have a fun life.
 In terms of plot, from a critical point of view, there wasn’t conflict involved.
 It’s a no-drama, no fuss and no-nonsense type of love story.
 It may sound very unrealistic, to begin with, however, angst, plot-driven drama has become a cliché in the romance genre and that’s what keeps this book sweet and refreshing